-If you child isn’t washing long enough, try something like Inspector Hector Dirt Detector colour-changing soap.
-The liquid contains beads that burst when the product is used — changing the soap suds’ colour after 15 to 20 seconds of hand washing.
-The idea is that when the colour appears, hands should be clean and ready for rinsing.
+If you child isn’t washing long enough, try something like Inspector Hector Dirt Detector color-changing soap.
+The liquid contains beads that burst when the product is used — changing the soap suds’ color after 15 to 20 seconds of hand-washing.
+The idea is that when the color appears, hands should be clean and ready for rinsing.

 Step 8: Teach your kids about the risks of germ spread